This

 Title

-The title should provide a clear indication of the focus of the essay.
-It should be
+title should provide a clear indication of the focus of the essay.

 Examples: